+A lien is a legal claim against assets in order to guarantee that a commitment is fulfilled for example clearing a debt.
 When the IRS decides that you have unpaid federal taxes, it may bring out a Tax Lien against you.
 If you have not paid an outstanding amount of tax annually each April, you can expect this process to begin pretty swiftly.
-This is a document on public record stating that due to non-payment of tax owed, the government declares a legal right to your property to resolve the outstanding amount.
 This includes the amount that you are alleged to owe, as well as any additional costs, penalties and interests that have accrued.
 A tax lien means that:

 - The government has a legal claim to your property to resolve an outstanding debt